 FAQs

-• Donations and pledges are tax-deductible and can be made at the Viroqua Area Foundation website or by mail to:
+Donations are tax-deductible to the full extent of the law and may be made online at the Viroqua Area Foundation website or by mail to:

 Viroqua Area Foundation